maxzheng/ide/README.rst

 IDE
 ================================================================================

 Everything needed to setup a Linux OS via Docker for software development.
+It is using `Docker Compose <https://docs.docker.com/compose/overview>`_ to help build the image and start the OS along with MySQL.

 This contains customized packages and setups for the author's software development needs, such as using Vim to write Python programs, but sharing it